chrishyze/extended-php-image/README.md

 # Extended PHP

 This respository provide PHP images with pre-build extensions.
-You can build you own one base on these images for time-saving.
+You can build you own image base on these images for time-saving.

 ## Features